 Australia is the world's largest exporter of beef.
 With over 28 million heads of cattle, it accounts for over half of all farms with agricultural activity.
 Beef in Australia is of good quality and reasonably priced and is a common staple of the Australian diet.

 Wheat is the country's most important grain and is the fouth largest exporter of wheat in the world.
-Areas of significant wheat production are concentrated in the south-west and south-east of the country.
 Other important crops grown in Australia include barley, sugarcane, and temperate and tropical fruits.